Jay Porter: Biography

 Porter was born in Shawnee, Oklahoma, in 1933.
 According to his own testimony, the "J. W." of his name stands for "absolutely nothing."

 Porter was signed as an 18-year-old in 1951.
-Bobby Mattick was scouting Porter, when he noticed another prospect, Frank Robinson.
+Bobby Mattick was scouting Porter when he noticed another prospect, Frank Robinson.
 Mattick wound up signing both Porter and Robinson, "with Porter signing for a much higher bonus."
 Porter received a large signing bonus, but was not subject to the bonus rule of the era, as the rule had been rescinded in December 1950.

 Porter made his professional debut in 1951, playing in Class B in Waterloo, Iowa.
 He made his major-league debut the following season, but despite showing the early promise, played in only 33 games for the St. Louis Browns in 1952.

 On December 4, 1952, Porter was traded by the Browns with Owen Friend and Bob Nieman to the Tigers for Virgil Trucks (who threw two no-hitters in 1952), Hal White, and Johnny Groth.
 Porter did not make it to the Tigers' big league team until 1955 and played only 92 games for the Tigers from 1955 to 1957.

 Though he never became a starter in Detroit, he was selected by Sports Illustrated in October 2006 as one of the "10 Greatest Characters in Detroit Tigers History", along with Mark Fidrych, Norm Cash, Boots Poffenberger, and Herbie Redmond.

 Porter's favorite meal was "two dozen (eggs) over light", which he would eat all at once.
-This became a "favorite meal" when his teammates encouraged him to compete against the world champion for eating the most eggs in one sitting and Porter began his "training."
-A date was set for the contest; however, the current world champion failed to arrive.
+This became a "favorite meal" when his teammates encouraged him to compete against the world champion for eating the most eggs in one sitting, and Porter began his "training."
+A date was set for the contest, though the current world champion failed to arrive.